-The best way to describe these steps is through an example.2 Let’s look at a mentoring organization that works in public schools.
+The best way to describe these steps is through examples.2 Let’s look at a mentoring organization that works in public schools facing the COVID-19 pandemic in 2020.
 The nonprofit identified a number of drivers of economics and impact—11 in all.
 These included the number of students served, the recruitment of mentors, and school contracts.

 It then needed to decide which of the drivers mattered most.
 To use all 11 in the next steps of the scenario planning process would be too complicated; with scenario planning, clarity is more important than complexity.
 So the organization prioritized the five drivers it judged to have both high importance and high levels of risk associated with them.
 These became its key drivers.

 For example, the organization relies on delivering its mentoring services in person.
 That model is of high importance to the organization’s impact model—and very much high risk because of the likelihood that social distancing practices become part of the norm.
 Notice, as well, that other drivers, like mentor capacity, are high importance but low risk and thus less critical to address in scenario planning.
 In this example, the organization realized that volunteer mentor capacity might actually increase in a down economy and therefore the risk of mentor capacity drying up is low.